eldooriomar/PHBS_MLF_2018/README.md

 Plotting correlation matrix

-Drop road surface because highly correlated to weather conditions
+Drop 'Road Surface' due to its high correlation with 'Weather Condition'

 The mean accuracy is equal to 53.54% (standard deviation 2.67%)